ainnawahid/Portfolio/README.md

 Modeled a relational and document-based database for Olist, a Brazilian e-commerce platform.
 Created insights via SQL queries (joins, subqueries, indexes), then transformed the schema into MongoDB collections using embedded and reference designs.

 ## Certifications
-1. CompTIA Security+ Certification
+1. Masters of Science (Data Science)
-2. The Complete SQL Bootcamp: Go from Zero to Hero by Udemy
+2. The Complete SQL Bootcamp by Udemy | 2025
+3. CompTIA Security+ | 2024
+4. AWS Academy Machine Learning Foundations | 2024
+5. AWS Academy Cloud Foundations | 2023